 It seems to be the case that it’s much harder to orient in what’s going on.

 There’s a worry that some of the tools we’re making have the potential to destroy life.
 I think that would be a pity because life is quite cool (and homo sapiens in particular is very cool).

 At the same time, many measures point to a slowing down of technological progress.
 It’s hard to know what to make of all that.

 I’m trying to understand new kinds of tools that can once again change a lot of important things, within my lifetime:

 - Computing machines might be able to handle most (or all tasks) better than humans.

-- Instead of building things from the top down, we might become able to assemble them from the bottom up, atom by atom.
+- Instead of building things from the top down, we might become able to assemble them from the bottom up.